anebz/cloud/Accreditations/aws_developer_associate.md

 > Types of queues

 * **FIFO queue**: strict ordering, one-time processing and no duplicates.
 But limit of 300 messages/second.
 To ensure messages arrive in order, use the sequence info in the messages with Standard queues
 * **Delay queue**: postpone delivery of new messages when they're first added to the queue, default delay is 0s, max 900s.
 In this time, messages are invisible.
-For delaying individual messages rather than the entire queue, use message timers.
+For delaying individual messages rather than the entire queue, use message timers
 * **Dead letter queue**: to prevent data loss, they sideline, isolate and alayze the unsucessfully procesed messages
   - For standard queue, standard dead letter queue should be created.
 For FIFO, FIFO dead letter queue
   - You should use the same AWS account to create the standard and dead letter queues
   - Both queues should be in the same region

 Assigning a *MessageDuplicationID* to each message helps with deduplication.
-To ensure that messages are delivered in order, use *MessageGroupId*.
+To ensure that messages are delivered in order, use *MessageGroupID*.

-If there are multiple senders, each sender's messages must be processed in order, by configuring each sender with a unique *MessageGroupId*, this is a flag that specifies that a message belongs to a specific message group.
+If there are multiple senders, each sender's messages must be processed in order, by configuring each sender with a unique *MessageGroupID*, this is a flag that specifies that a message belongs to a specific message group.
 Messages that belong to a group are always processed one by one, in a strict order relative to the message group.
 For orders with different priorities, use 2 SQS queues.

 When using SNS and SQS, each queue receives an identical message sent to the topic instantaneously and can start processing messages independently of other queues.